truongdd03/chat-room/README.md

 # chat-room
-A realtime chat web-application created with Java and Vue.
+A real-time chat web application created with Java and Vue.

 * Backend (Spring Boot + Java) is inside the ChatRoom folder.
 * Frontend (Vue3 + TypeScript) is inside the ChatClient folder.